mtorpey/wooden-ships/1-introduction.md

     as experience is gained.
 2. Remove from the counter sheet a counter of proper nationality and class for each ship to be played.
-3. Lay the mapboard out and place each ship\'s bow in the assigned bow hex and pointing in the numbered direction corresponding to the wind direction hex on the board.
+3. Lay the mapboard out and place each ship's bow in the assigned bow hex and pointing in the numbered direction corresponding to the wind direction hex on the board.
 4. The wind arrow counter is placed in the wind direction hex pointing